johnz8606/git-practice/README.md

-# Git and Github practice
+# Git and GitHub practice

 a fast-paced course for getting up to speed with Git and Github!!!!!